Pam Kranyak, MA

-Pam Kranyak is a graduate student intern at The Aspen Center.
-Pam earned her Bachelor of Science in Secondary Education at Northwestern University.
-She spent a year tutoring and a subsequent year teaching full-time, then pivoted to pursue a career in counseling.
-She attends Adler University, working towards a Masters in Clinical Mental Health Counseling.
+Pam began her career in secondary education after attending Northwestern University.
+She spent a year tutoring and a subsequent year teaching full-time, before pivoted to pursue her career in counseling.

 Pam found that her favorite moments of teaching were the small learning moments, the “aha” feeling when students understood something for the first time.
 She valued getting to know students’ learning styles: how to listen attentively for student meaning, how to ask questions, and how to remain quiet at critical times.
 These values coincide with her values as a therapist and led her to counseling.

-Pam’s counseling studies at Adler University have allowed her to explore a wide range of evidence-based therapies, as well as best practices in working with various patients, through a social justice lens.
-She continues to examine therapy efficacy in her courses and in supervision with those experienced in the field.
+Pam’s counseling studies at Adler University allowed her to explore a wide range of evidence-based therapies, as well as best practices in working with various patients, through a social justice lens.

-Pam's work with The Aspen Center will further her growth as a therapist toward becoming a Licensed Professional Counselor.
-She is excited to work with a team of knowledgeable clinicians in supporting patient growth and development.
+Pam's work with The Aspen Center's team of knowledgeable clinicians has supported patient growth and development.